zeemias/determinant-of-the-matrix-by-Gaussian/README.md

-# determinant-of-the-matrix-by-Gaussian
+# Determinant-of-the-matrix-by-Gaussian
-determinant of the matrix by Gaussian
+Determinant of the matrix by Gaussian